These Moist Vanilla Cupcakes are super easy to make and so moist – for days! They are my new favorite vanilla cupcake!

 Notes

-If youโd prefer a more traditional vanilla cupcake that uses butter instead of oil, and the creaming method, try out these Homemade Vanilla Cupcakes.
+If you’d prefer a more traditional vanilla cupcake that uses butter instead of oil, and the creaming method, try out these Homemade Vanilla Cupcakes.

 *Some people report having issues with these cupcakes.
 If that happens to you, could try leaving out the water entirely.
+You could also try leaving the water and reducing the baking powder to 2 1/2 teaspoons.

 Nutrition